Yanir-R/UserManagementSystem/README.md

 - The edit button will let you edit the specific user you choose

 ## Motivation
-I created the project to test my abilities With API, React & Bootstrap.
+I created the project to test my abilities with NodeJS & mongoDB.

 ## Technologies